 Kate Fay’s debut concept EP Duality,

-released December 6, 2019, combines her love for retro soul with pop, disco-funk and neo-soul, resulting in an emotional and uplifting collection of very personal experiences and learning.
+released December 6, 2019, combines her love for retro soul with pop, disco-funk and neo-soul, resulting in an emotional and uplifting collection of personal experiences and learnings.
 Duality expresses heartbreak, healing and sensuality, and explores the concept of having certainty.
-Duality is Kate's first publicly released project and will be supported by a live tour in 2020.
-She describes Duality as requiring a plethora of love, devotion, endurance, and sacrifice, saying "it seriously cost me blood, sweat, tears and all of my savings... it's the thing I'm most proud of and I'm so happy to share this art with you."
+Duality is Kate's first publicly released project and will be supported by a live tour when public performances are again allowed.
+She describes Duality as requiring a plethora of love, devotion, endurance, and sacrifice... saying "it's the thing I'm most proud of and I'm so happy to share this art with you."

 Duality wouldn't have been possible without the collaborative efforts of Jesse Baskin, David Arregui, Mitchell Haeuszer, Apiwe Bubu and many talented Berklee colleagues/musicians in Los Angeles and Boston.
-Kate shares pain, hope, faith and her learning experiences through these songs, in hopes that from them, some of you find solace, comfort and healing.
+Kate shares pain, hope, faith and growth through these songs, in hopes that from them, some of you find solace, comfort and healing.

 Developing an interest in jazz and blues in her early 20's, Kate sang corporate events with Billy D’s 8 piece jazz band featuring Dennis "Daddy-O" McMurrin and was able to gig with jazz legends Russell Malone and Houston Person.